nickytonline/www.nickyt.co/src/pages/about.md

 template: page
 ---

 My name is Nick Taylor.
 I am a Senior Software Developer at <a href="https://dev.to">DEV</a> working on all things DEV.
 I am a big fan of TypeScript, JavaScript, React and Node.
 Once upon a time, I was into C#/ASP.NET.
-Aside from programming, I enjoy hitting the gym, snowboarding in the winter and a long long time ago, rugby.
+Aside from programming, I enjoy hitting the gym, snowboarding, and a long long time ago, rugby.
 I am also not a big fan of spiders.

 I enjoy contributing to open source.
 Here are some highlights of my most recent open source work.